 Cellular Migrations and Tissue Displacements in the Craniofacial Region

 Early craniofacial development is characterized by several massive migrations and displacements of cells and tissues.
-The neural crest is the first tissue to exhibit such migratory behavior, with cells migrating from the nervous system even before closure of the cranial neural tube.
+The neural crest is the first tissue to exhibit such migratory behavior, with cells migrating from the nervous system even before the closure of the cranial neural tube.
 Initially, segmental groups of neural crest cells are segregated, especially in the pharyngeal region.
 These populations of cells become confluent, however, during their migrations through the pharyngeal arches.
 Much of the detailed anatomy of the facial skeleton and musculature is based on the timing, location, and interactions of individual streams of neural crest and mesodermal cells.
 Recognition of this level of detail (which is beyond the scope of this text) is important in understanding the basis underlying many of the numerous varieties of facial clefts that are seen in pediatric surgical clinics.

 Who Can Attend?